PabRod/Potential/README.md

 ![GradientField](https://github.com/PabRod/Potential/blob/master/figs/gradient_field.png "Gradient field")

-Path integrals over gradient fields depend only on the beginning and finishing points of the integration, being independent of the particular curve between them.
-So, provided f is a gradient field, we can make non ambiguous sense of an expression like:
+Path integrals over gradient fields depend only on the beginning and finishing points of the integration, being independent of the particular curve chosen to integrate between them.
+So, provided f is a gradient field, we can make non-ambiguous sense of an expression like:

 ![PathOverGradient](https://github.com/PabRod/Potential/blob/master/figs/path_gradient.png "Path integral over a gradient field")